daniel-ulied-i2cat/remote_control_robotic_arm/README.md

-# Remotr Control Niryo Ned 2
+# Remote Control Niryo Ned 2

 Repository for the Remote Control of Niryo Ned 2.